tony-the-coder/MovieDatabaseApp/BlazorWebAppMovies/readme.md

 # Movie Database App

-This project is a Movie Database Application built using Blazor WebAssembly.
+This project is a Movie Database Application built using Blazor Server.
 It follows the tutorial provided by Microsoft: [Create a database app with Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/tutorials/movie-database-app/part-3?view=aspnetcore-9.0&pivots=vsc).

 ## Features